 When a locally defined identity type reference is provided (two characters followed by ":"), the nameRegistrationAuthorities element of SemanticsInformation (IETF RFC 3739 [1]) shall be present and shall contain at least a uniformResourceIdentifier generalName.
 The two letter identity type reference following the ":" character shall be unique within the context of the specified uniformResourceIdentifier.

+Annex A (informative): Change History